Mary Carleton

-Mary Carleton (born Mary Moders; 11 August 1642 – 22 January 1673) was an Englishwoman who used false identities, such as a German princess, to marry and defraud a number of men.
+Mary Carleton (born Mary Moders; 11 August 1642 – 22 January 1673) was an English socialite and fraudster who became famous for using a number of false identities, such as a German princess, to marry and defraud upper-class men.

 Early life

 Born Mary Moders in Canterbury.
+Her father was a fiddle player.
 According to later accounts she married a journeyman shoemaker named Thomas Stedman and gave birth to two children who died in infancy.
 She later left her husband to move to Dover where she married a surgeon by the name of Thomas Day, prompting her arrest and trial in Maidstone for bigamy.

 After the trial she visited Cologne where she had a brief affair with a local nobleman.
 He gave her valuable presents, pressed her for marriage and began the preparations for a wedding.
 She, however, slipped out of Germany with all the presents and most of her landlady's money, returning to England through the Netherlands.